recent

 A suffix is a word part that comes at the end of a base word and changes the word’s meaning.
 Adding a suffix may change the sound of the consonant in the base word.
 For example, in the word sign, the consonant g is silent.
 When you add the suffix -al to make signal, the g is no longer silent.
 This kind of change is called consonant alternation.

 A suffix is a word part that comes at the end of a base word and changes the word’s meaning.
-Adding a suffix may change the sound of the consonant in the base word.
+Adding a suffix to the end of a word sometimes changes the consonant sound in the original word.
+This change in the consonant sound is called consonant alternation.

 For example, in the word sign, the consonant g is silent.
 When you add the suffix -al to make signal, the g is no longer silent.
 This kind of change is called consonant alternation.